Nomads of the Nine Nations: Description

-Some adventure ideas are presented, as well as six short scenarios.
+Some ideas for adventures are presented, as well as six short scenarios.

 Players can use either the role-playing rules for Rolemaster, or the rules for Fantasy Hero.

 Publication history

 I.C.E. published the role-playing system Rolemaster in 1980, and immediately introduced the Shadow World campaign setting the same year.
 In the mid-1980s, I.C.E. took over Hero Games and their Hero System of role-playing rules, including the specialized set of rules for fantasy campaigns called Fantasy Hero.
 The supplement Nomads of the Nine Nations was published ten years later in 1990, a 72-page softcover book written by Brian E. Potter, with illustrations by Jeff Menges, cartography by Kevin Williams, and cover art by Richard Hescox.

 Reception

 Herb Petro reviewed the product in a 1991 issue of White Wolf Magazine, noting it would be useful for those looking for something different in the Shadow World realm, and gave it an average rating of 3 out of a possible 5 overall.